mcoto004CR/pi-kube/README.md

---> On the master and all the workers run the following command
+###  On the master and all the workers run the following command

       sudo sysctl net.bridge.bridge-nf-call-iptables=1

+##  On the master and all the workers run the following command
---> Run this command - note it will take some time to initialize the flannel-pod and core-DNS
+Run this command - note it will take some time to initialize the flannel-pod and core-DNS

       kubectl get pods --all-namespaces
       Everything should be running